planetfederal/workshops/workshops/geogig/doc/source/moreinfo/resources.rst

 Home
 ----

-Visit the GeoGig homepage at http://geogit.org.
+Visit the GeoGig homepage at http://geogig.org.

-.. todo:: Change to geogig.org at some point.

 .. todo:: See the Boundless home page on GeoGig at SOMEWHERE.